LANDLORDS IN CARDIFF, SWANSEA, NEWPORT

 What are the Penalties for non-compliance with MEES?

 Fines of up to £5,000 can be enforced, depending on the type of infringement and the length of non-compliance.
-A tenant can raise a case with the First-Tier General Regulatory Chamber if they feel a landlord is non-compliant.
+Tenants can raise a case with the First-Tier General Regulatory Chamber if they feel a landlord is non-compliant.

 Are there any exemptions?